Fixed Asset Accounting Explained

-A fixed asset is an item having a useful life that spans multiple reporting periods, and whose cost exceeds a certain minimum limit (called the capitalization limit).
+A fixed asset is property that can be used for an extended period of time in business operations.
+Common examples include buildings, machinery, vehicles, and equipment.
+It has a useful life that spans multiple reporting periods, and whose cost exceeds a certain minimum limit (called the capitalization limit).
+After recognition, the cost of a fixed asset is systematically allocated to expense through depreciation over its useful life.
 It is classified as a long-term asset, since it will remain on your books for an extended period of time.
 In a capital-intensive business, fixed assets may very well be the largest asset class on an organization’s balance sheet.

 How to Account for Fixed Assets